BBCVisualJournalism/newsspec_9501/README.md

 ```

 ## Deploy to stage
-build and ftp to stage (ps/ this is 2014 project so you will need to remember to include --y 2014 flag when ftp'ing to stage)
+build and ftp to stage (ps/ this is 2014 project so you will need to remember to include --y 2014 flag when ftp'ing to stage), also update ./config.json to set "whichEnv" to "stage"

-When editorial have confirmed stage is ok, deploy to live
+When editorial have confirmed stage is ok, deploy to live (update "whichEnv" flag)

 Build World Service version